firefox-devtools/profiler/docs-developer/upgrading-profiles.md

 **Every change to the profile format needs to come with a change to the profile version number, and is treated as a "breaking" change.**

-The profile version number is stored in `profile.meta.version`, and is just an integer.
+The profile version number is stored in `profile.meta.version`, and is an integer.

 When [profiler.firefox.com] receives a profile, as a first step it will run it through an upgrade process: If the profile is in a format version that's older than the most recent version known to it, a number of "upgrader" functions get applied to it, and at the end of that process the result can be treated as a profile of the most recent version.
 This way, most of the client's code can pretend that it only receives up-to-date profiles, and the compatibility concerns are constrained to a dedicated file.